thoughts and things I've learned along the way đ

 live=True).launch(share = True)

-1. A user speaks to the app, OpenAIs whisper model transcribes their speech to text.
+A user speaks to the app, OpenAIs Whisper model transcribes their speech to text.

-3. A prompt and the classifiers output is passed to ChatGPT, which makes an ad hoc generation based on the transcription and sentiment label and displays it to the user.
+The prompt and the classifiers output is passed to ChatGPT, which makes an ad hoc generation based on the transcription and sentiment label to display to the user.

 Testing the prompt between Emobot and ChatGPT.